VuongMinhKhanh/Our-Hotel-Management-App/README.md

 ## Usage

 - Access the application through your web browser at `http://localhost:<port-id>`.
-- Follow the on-screen instructions for booking, managing rentals, and processing payments.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.